celestiaorg/docs/nodes/full-consensus-node.md

 git clone https://github.com/celestiaorg/networks.git
 ```

-To initialize the network pick a "node-name" that describes your
+To initialize the network, pick a "node-name" that describes your
 node.
 Keep in mind that this might change if a new testnet is deployed.

 ::: code-group